soapbox-pub/rebased/docs/configuration/cheatsheet.md

 #### Oban.Cron

-Pleroma has the periodic jobs:
+Pleroma has these periodic job workers:

 `Pleroma.Workers.Cron.ClearOauthTokenWorker` - the job to clean an expired oauth tokens.